Welcome & Overview

 Gross Sales, Referral Fees, FBA Fees, Storage Fees, and Tax Collected (GST/HST).

 Contact: Amazon.ca Marketplace.
-Date: deposit date.
+Date: settlement date.
 Reference: Amazon Settlement ID (e.g., AMZ-SETTLE-XXXXXXXXX).

 - Line 1 — Sales Revenue